-Resources Global's services cover a range of professional areas.
+RGP's services cover a range of professional areas.
 The market for professional services is broad and fragmented and independent data on the size of the market is not readily available.
-We believe that over the last decade that the market for professional services has evolved in response to financial events and legislation passed following such events and that companies may be more willing to choose alternatives to traditional professional service providers.
-We believe Resources Global is positioned as a viable alternative to traditional accounting and consulting firms in numerous instances because, by using project professionals, companies can:
+We believe that over the last decade the market for professional services has evolved in response to financial events and legislation passed following such events and that companies may be more willing to choose alternatives to traditional professional service providers.
+We believe RGP is positioned as a viable alternative to traditional accounting, consulting and law firms in numerous instances because, by using project professionals, companies can: